Xixiao007/Xixiao007.github.io/_posts/2018-3-05-pluralsight.md

 # Salesforce Courses

-Not a big surprise that Salesforce courses appear in PluralSight too.
+Not a big surprise that Salesforce courses appear in Pluralsight too.

 Here is the [search result](https://app.pluralsight.com/library/search?q=salesforce) by using "Salesforce" keyword.
 As of today, 35 courses avaiable already!